EwanLyon/ewanlyon.com/src/content/blog/speedrun-marathon-design.md

 My very first design I showed someone was in 2018.
 Looking back on it now I don't think it's the worst.
 A lot of negative space but 16:9 layouts are generally difficult because of how much space you have to fill.

 ![A speedrun design developed in 2018 for AusSpeedruns](/assets/blog/speedrun-marathon-design/first-design.jpg)
-<div align="center">My very first design</div>
+<div align="center">My very first concept</div>

-They rejected me but I talked to them in person at PAX 2019 and became the designer and developer for ASM2020.
+They rejected me... but I talked to them in person at PAX 2019 and became the designer and developer for ASM2020.
 Since them I've designed 8 events over 3 years, continually improving and refining the layouts.

 ![A collage of speedrun layouts from ASM2019, ASM2020 and ASM2022](/assets/blog/speedrun-marathon-design/asm-lineage.png)
 <div align="center">ASM2019, ASM2020 (my first design), ASM2022 (latest ASM design)</div>